Introduction to Foxwoods Casino Trip Report 2018

 Foxwoods Casino Trip Report 2018: Thoughts on Craps

-One evening, standing next to an active craps table for the first time, I mentioned to Mark Devol just that fact.
-I am delighted to say, he then showed me how to play craps.
+One evening, I stood next to an active craps table for the first time.
+I mentioned to Mark Devol just that fact.
+I am delighted to say he then showed me how to play craps.

-Besides learning how to play craps, I just had to ask Mark what a well drink was.
-This is something that is often mentioned on their podcast, that so-and-so owes them a well drink.
-Mark explained what it was, which certainly matched the tone he and Dr. Mike use when talking about well drinks on their show.
+Besides learning how to play craps, I just had to ask Mark what a “well drink” was.
+This phrase is something often mentioned on their podcast, that so-and-so owes them a well drink.
+Mark explained what it was, which certainly matched the context tone he and Dr. Mike use when talking about well drinks on their show.

-Speaking of their podcast for the recreational gambler, it is mentioned often enough that Dr. Mike likes to parley when playing craps.
-I was again delighted when he parleyed while I was standing between him and Mark being taught craps.
+Speaking of their podcast, on it they often mention that Dr. Mike likes to parley when playing craps.
+I was again delighted when he parleyed while I was standing between him and Mark, while Mark being teaching me craps.

-One question I didn’t get answered, because I only thought of it afterwards, is what the heck is going on with taxable jackpots during craps games.
+One question I didn’t get answered because I only thought of it afterward, is what the heck is going on with taxable jackpots during craps games.
 Do they get hundreds of them per year like high limit slots players do?
 Do they ever happen at all?
 What about during blackjack and poker?

 Foxwoods Casino Trip Report 2018: Meeting Fans of Professor Slots

-With him, I shared everything.
-Everything from my last article, and more.
-I also shared it with his friend Michelle as well as his girlfriend whom, since I don’t know if she wants her name shared, I’ll just call Professor Amy.
+With him, I shared everything from my last article, and more.
+I also shared it with his friend Michelle as well as his girlfriend whom, since I don’t know if she wants her name shared, I’ll call Professor Amy.
 John and “Amy” will know who I mean.

-I also met others, all very nice people.
-With a couple of people, included a pleasant couple from Canada, we talked about quantum physics, just a little small talk, during that first night.
-That was wonderful, and very relaxing.
-And, then there were some more random people at the event that were also interested in slots.
+I also met others, all very lovely people.
+With a couple of people, including a fun couple from Canada, we talked about quantum physics.
+It was just a little small talk, during that first night.
+That was wonderful and very relaxing.
+And, then there were some more random people at the event that was also interested in slots.

 Summary of Foxwoods Casino Trip Report 2018

-In summary, during late April 2018 I attended a gambling podcaster and fan meetup called Gamblepalooza at Foxwoods Casino in southern New England hosted by the Cousin Vito Casino Podcast.
-I participated in high limit group slot pull, was taught to play craps by Mark DeVol, and met fans for the first time.
+In review, during late April 2018, I attended a gambling podcaster and fan meetup called Gamblepalooza at Foxwoods Casino in southern New England hosted by the Cousin Vito Casino Podcast.
+I participated in high limit group slot pull, taught to play craps by Mark DeVol, and met fans for the first time.

 For details on how to win at slots at Foxwoods, be sure to visit either my blog article Easily Win a Little at Slots at Foxwoods Casinos Connecticut or the Professor Slots podcast episode #30: How to Win Small at Foxwoods-Montana Slots 2018.

 At this event, fans have requested more trip reports, so I have prepared this Foxwoods Casino Trip Report 2018.
 More such trip reports will be coming, as well as more articles on the history of slots and winning strategies.
-If you have any suggestions for topics you’d like me to cover, just drop my an email or leave a voicemail message on my hotline at 937-696-0086.
+If you have any suggestions for topics you’d like me to cover, just drop me an email or leave a voicemail message on my hotline at 702-90-SLOTS.

 Other Articles from Professor Slots

-- Previous: Easily Win a Little at Slots at Foxwoods Casino Connecticut – Over 3 days I explored Foxwoods Casino Connecticut in southern New England, the largest tribal casino in the world.
+- Previous: Easily Win a Little at Slots at Foxwoods Casino Connecticut – Over three days, I explored Foxwoods Casino Connecticut in southern New England, the most significant tribal casino in the world.
 I met fans, fellow gambling podcasters, figured out how to win small jackpots on slot machines, and then showed fans how to do so as well as proceeded to do so myself.
 Here, I explain exactly how I did it.

 - Next: Five Ways Nevada Leads World Gaming Industry – Much has changed in the gaming industry over the last 10 years, with so many more casinos available closer to home for most people.
-One important aspect that has not changed is the Five Ways Nevada Leads World Gaming Industry.
-Nevada’s leadership role is important as your state’s gaming regulations should matter to you.
+One crucial aspect that has not changed is Nevada’s ongoing success in leading the world gaming industry.
+Nevada’s leadership role is vital as your state’s gaming regulations should matter to you.